 For most of appliance history, the only warning you got before a breakdown was the breakdown itself.
 A refrigerator that worked perfectly on Tuesday simply stopped cooling on Wednesday.
 A washer that completed hundreds of loads without complaint suddenly refused to spin.
 The failure felt sudden — but it almost never was.
 By the time an appliance stops working, the underlying problem has usually been developing for weeks or months.

 In 2026, a new generation of sensor-equipped appliances is changing this dynamic.
-AI-driven predictive maintenance systems can detect the early signatures of failure — abnormal vibration patterns, unexpected temperature shifts, unusual power consumption spikes — and alert you (or your repair technician) before a small problem becomes an expensive breakdown.
-At MY APPLIANCE Repair, we're seeing more Connecticut homeowners reach out with app alerts in hand — and acting early almost always means a simpler, less costly repair.
+AI-driven predictive maintenance systems can detect the early signatures of failure — abnormal vibration patterns, unexpected temperature shifts, unusual power consumption spikes — and alert you before a small problem becomes an expensive breakdown.
+At MY APPLIANCE Repair, we're seeing more Connecticut homeowners reach out with app alerts in hand, and acting on those alerts early almost always means a simpler, less costly appliance repair.

 Modern smart appliances contain multiple embedded sensors that continuously monitor operating conditions.
 A washing machine might track motor vibration, drum rotation speed, and water temperature simultaneously.
 A refrigerator monitors compressor cycling frequency, evaporator temperature, and door seal integrity.
 A dishwasher tracks water inlet flow rate and spray arm pressure.